YaacovTeller/DoomRep/README.md

 Will have to be improved for different sized enemies, but for now, it limits chainsaw use to more in-your-face distance.

 Current bugs:
+You can double-(or triple!) click pickups to get double, before they go.
 Machine guns can get stuck on strafe mode - more rare now.
 Ammo sometimes reaches -1.
 Creatures can get stuck on hurt frame.